Homotopy invariance of Nisnevich sheaves with Milnor-Witt transfers: Pairs of Milnor--Witt correspondences

-\begin{proof} Since $\alpha\in\bigoplus_{x\in(X\times Y)^{d_Y}}K_0^{MW}(k(x),\wedge^{d_Y}(\frakm_{x}/\frakm_{x}^2)^\vee\otimes(\omega_{Y})_{x})$, we may write $\alpha=\sum_i\alpha_i$ where $\alpha_i$ is supported on $T_i$.
+\begin{proof} Since $\alpha\in\bigoplus_{x\in(X\times Y)^{(d_Y)}}\rmK^{\rmMW}_0(k(x),\wedge^{d_Y}(\frakm_{x}/\frakm_{x}^2)^\vee\otimes(\omega_{Y})_{x})$, we may write $\alpha=\sum_i\alpha_i$ where $\alpha_i$ is supported on $T_i$.
 To conclude we must show that $\alpha_i\in\wt\CH_{T_i}^{d_Y}(X\times Y,\omega_{Y})$, i.e., that $\partial(\alpha_i)=0$ for all $i$.
 Now $\partial_x(\alpha_i)=0$ for all $x\in X\times Y$ except perhaps for $x\in T_i$.
 But since $T_i$ is disjoint from the other $T_j$'s and $\partial(\alpha)=0$ by assumption, we must have $\partial_x(\alpha_i)=0$ also for $x\in T_i$. \end{proof}

 \begin{lemma} Let $X$ be a smooth scheme, let $q\in\Z$ be an integer, and let $\scrL$ be a line bundle over $X$.
-Let $j\colon U\to X$ be an open subscheme, and suppose that $T\subseteq U$ is a subset which is closed in both $U$ and $X$.
+Let $j\colon U\to X$ be a Zariski open subscheme, and suppose that $T\subseteq U$ is a subset which is closed in both $U$ and $X$.
 Then the map